 You may not feel that this is necessary.
 You may feel as though your goatee as it stands is precise enough.
 If that’s the case, it’s fine.
 Move on to the next step.

-But if you want to sharpen up the goatee outline, this is the best way to do it.
+But if you want to sharpen up the goatee outline, consider the following.

 Your trimmer may come with a specific precision or “edging” blade – use this if it’s available.
 I use the naked blade of my trimmer (with no guard attached).